yuqiliao/IDE-help-guide/_book/08-definitions-by-study.md

 Furthermore, there are certain OECD countries that are excluded from the OECD averages both in the IDE and published OECD reports due to issues listed below:

-•	Four current OECD countries (Estonia, the Slovak Republic, Slovenia, and Turkey) did not participate in 2000 and 2003.
+-	Four current OECD countries (Estonia, the Slovak Republic, Slovenia, and Turkey) did not participate in 2000 and 2003.
-•	Data for the Netherlands and the United Kingdom were suppressed in 2000 due to international reporting standards not being met.
+-	Data for the Netherlands and the United Kingdom were suppressed in 2000 due to international reporting standards not being met.
-•	The reading literacy scores are not reported in the 2006 cycle for the United States due to a printing error in the test booklets.^[While the Netherlands’ 2000 data were suppressed for the OECD release of the PISA 2000 results, the United Kingdom’s 2000 data were suppressed retroactively by the OECD after the release of the PISA 2000 results.]
+-	The reading literacy scores are not reported in the 2006 cycle for the United States due to a printing error in the test booklets.^[While the Netherlands’ 2000 data were suppressed for the OECD release of the PISA 2000 results, the United Kingdom’s 2000 data were suppressed retroactively by the OECD after the release of the PISA 2000 results.]
-•	The OECD average for the optional financial literacy assessment is calculated based on the average scores of the 14 participating countries in 2012.
+-	The OECD average for the optional financial literacy assessment is calculated based on the average scores of the 14 participating countries in 2012.
-•	The OECD average for the optional problem-solving assessment is calculated based on the 28 participating countries in 2012.
+-	The OECD average for the optional problem-solving assessment is calculated based on the 28 participating countries in 2012.
-•	Data for Vietnam were suppressed in 2018 due to international reporting standards not being met.
+-	Data for Vietnam were suppressed in 2018 due to international reporting standards not being met.
-•	The reading literacy scores for Spain were not reported in 2018 due to sub-optimal response behaviors from students.
+-	The reading literacy scores for Spain were not reported in 2018 due to sub-optimal response behaviors from students.

-Please note that OECD averages are affected by data suppression rules (discussed on the next page).
-This means that in some cases the OECD average generated by the IDE when a variable is chosen may not match the PISA 2018 OECD and NCES reports for that variable.
+Please note that OECD averages are affected by data suppression rules.
+This means that in some cases the OECD average generated by the IDE when a variable is chosen may not match the OECD and NCES reports for that variable.
 This occurs when an OECD country’s data is suppressed in either the IDE or the OECD or NCES reports, but not both.
 If a country’s data is suppressed in the IDE, it will not be included in the calculation of the average score.
 For example, the OECD excluded Spain’s reading data from its first report presenting the results of the PISA 2018 survey (OECD, PISA 2018 Results (Volume I): What Students Know and Can Do, available at http://www.pisa.oecd.org) because of a concern over sub-optimal response behaviors from students.
 NCES also excluded these data from its 2018 report.
 After further investigation, the OECD decided to release all available PISA 2018 data for Spain, but this change was not reflected in the NCES report.

 #### Statistical Comparisons
 The alpha level for all *t*-tests is .05.
 All comparisons within a jurisdiction, within the same year, are made using dependent *t*-tests.
 Comparisons between jurisdictions are treated as independent.
 Non-achievement comparisons across years are treated as independent.
 Comparisons of achievement across years are made using independent *t*-tests with a linking error taken into account.
 A part-whole adjustment is implemented for comparisons between a jurisdiction and a group that the jurisdiction is part of (e.g. International Average (OECD Countries)).